Germany's sanctions-busting pipeline foundation to be wound down - state premier | Headlines

 Germany's sanctions-busting pipeline foundation to be wound down - state premier

-A public foundation that was set up to help Russia's Gazprom dodge U.S. sanctions against the Nord Stream 2 pipeline is to be wound down, the premier of the German state that set it up said on Monday.
+A public foundation established to help Gazprom complete the Nord Stream 2 pipeline despite U.S. sanctions is to be wound down, the premier of the German state that set it up said on Monday.
 The foundation was set up last year by the state of Mecklenburg-Vorpommern, where the Baltic Sea pipeline makes landfall.

+A public foundation established to help Gazprom complete the Nord Stream 2 pipeline despite U.S. sanctions is to be wound down, the premier of the German state that set it up said on Monday.

+The foundation was set up last year by the state of Mecklenburg-Vorpommern, where the Baltic Sea pipeline makes landfall.
+"I asked the foundation's board to pause the foundation's work, and, to the extent legally possible, to start work on dissolving it," state premier Manuela Schwesig said on Twitter.

 The pipeline was heavily criticised from the start: by bringing gas directly from Russia to Germany, it would have cut Ukraine out of the lucrative gas transit trade and deprived Ukraine of a lever against its hostile larger neighbour, by whom it was invaded last week.
 Critics said the pipeline was a political project designed to weaken Ukraine, though supporters, including the German government, said it was a purely commercial venture.

-Chancellor Olaf Scholz announced after the invasion that the pipeline, now complete, would not go into operation.
+Chancellor Olaf Scholz announced last week that the pipeline, now complete, would not go into operation.
 Schwesig, who said she would be absent from a debate in the state parliament on Tuesday on Russia's invasion of Ukraine as she was recovering from an operation, defended her state against charges that it had been too close to Russian President Vladimir Putin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)